mdn/content/files/en-us/web/javascript/reference/global_objects/array/index.md

 - {{jsxref("Array.prototype.copyWithin()")}}
   - : Copies a sequence of array elements within the array.
 - {{jsxref("Array.prototype.entries()")}}
-  - : Returns a new `Array Iterator` object that contains the key/value pairs for each index in the array.
+  - : Returns a new _array iterator_ object that contains the key/value pairs for each index in the array.
 - {{jsxref("Array.prototype.every()")}}
   - : Returns `true` if every element in this array satisfies the testing function.
 - {{jsxref("Array.prototype.fill()")}}